ThinkingInTypes/ThinkingInTypes.github.io/Chapters/A8_Book_Utilities.md

 # Book Utilities

 These are incorporated into book examples to make them easier to read and to reduce code duplication.
-They are placed in a subdirectory off the root of the project, named `butil` for "book utilities".
+They are placed in a subdirectory off the root of the project, named `book_utils`.
-Because the book examples are extracted into a flat layout in the examples repository, you can import directly from `butil`.
+Because the book examples are extracted into a flat layout in the examples repository, you can import directly from `book_utils`.

 ## Call and Print